RussTheAerialist/russellhay-landing/content/now/_index.md

 +++
 title = "now"
 +++
-* Soccer Camp
-* Buying a House
-* Building a productivity suite
+* Moving into a new house
-* Learning GLSL